-3.5 cup or 440g AP flour plus more for kneading and rolling
+3 ½ cups all-purpose flour, plus more for kneading and rolling

-Cornmeal for cooking
+cornmeal for cooking

 Using the dough attachment of your standing mixer, mix warm water, yeast and sugar together.
 Cover and rest for 5 minutes.